 Pros and cons of setting your business up as a sole trader

-Being a sole trader can be advantageous because it is a business structure that is easy to set up and dismantle.
+Sole proprietorships are advantageous because they are easy to set up and dismantle.
 Taxes are often simpler to calculate for these business structures than they are for partnerships or incorporated companies.
+Sole traders in the US, for instance, can use their own social security number to pay SSN taxes rather than needing an employer identification number.

 Advantages